AffordSim: A Scalable Data Generator and Benchmark for Affordance-Aware Robotic Manipulation

 \section{Sim-to-Real Setup}

-The real-world evaluation uses a Franka FR3 robot arm with a Franka Hand gripper, mounted on a tabletop workspace.
-Two Intel RealSense D435 cameras provide RGB-D observations (wrist-mounted and third-person view at $45^\circ$ elevation).
-The DA3 Gaussian background is reconstructed from 15 photographs of the workspace taken from diverse viewpoints.
-All policies are evaluated zero-shot without any real-world fine-tuning, with 10 trials per task.
+The real world evaluation uses a Franka FR3 robot arm with a Franka Hand gripper, mounted on a tabletop workspace.
+Two Intel RealSense D435 cameras provide RGB observations (wrist mounted and third person view at $45^\circ$ elevation).
+The Depth Anything 3 Gaussian background is reconstructed from 15 photographs of the workspace taken from diverse viewpoints, and full reconstruction settings are listed in Appendix~\ref{app:da3}.
+All policies are evaluated zero-shot without any real world fine tuning, with 10 trials per task.